yousefelassal/quote-cron/README.md

 > A friend is someone who gives you total freedom to be yourself.

 > I can't listen to that much Wagner.
 I start getting the urge to conquer Poland.

+> It is never too late to be what you might have been.